scottcrowley/lego/README.md

 #### Step 2

 Run the installer command to set up your database connection as well as all your required Rebrickable credentials.
-Make sure that you have your Rebrickable email, password and API Key.
+Make sure that you have your Rebrickable email, Username, password and API Key.
 The installer will automatically generate the Rebrickable User Token based on your provided email & password.
 ```zsh
 php artisan lego:install
 ```